Christmasing and Wassailing

 Richard Blakeborough, writing of the customs in the North Riding of Yorkshire (1898), says that “the ‘vessel-cups’ (i.e.wassail-cup) still come round, with their doll in a box, decked out as the Virgin Mary, lying in pink cotton-wool and evergreens”.

-Although we can still appreciate old customs like “wassailing” or “going a gooding”; we now prefer to go out carol singing, or to welcome carol singers at our doors.
+There’s not much point in trying to revive old customs like “wassailing” or “going a gooding”; we now prefer to go out carol singing, or to welcome carol singers at our doors.

 It’s wonderful to be wished “A Happy Chris’mas/Crismiss/Cursmas/Kessenmas”, to be greeted in one of the many attractive regional or foreign accents, or traces of dialects, to be heard in most communities around Britain these days, whether from Yorkshire, Dorset, the Caribbean, from other parts of Europe, Asia, Africa or Australia.
 Whatever our backgrounds may be, we can still try to promote the seasonal messages of goodwill, peace and happiness.